jdg/MBProgressHUD/CONTRIBUTING.md

 2. **Check if the issue has been fixed** &mdash; try to reproduce it using the latest `master` branch in the repository.

-3. **Isolate the problem** &mdash; provide exact reporduction steps, preferably in form of a failing test case or by providing modification steps in the `MBProgressHUD` Demo application.
+3. **Isolate the problem** &mdash; provide exact reproduction steps, preferably in the form of a failing test case or by providing modification steps in the `MBProgressHUD` Demo application.

 A good bug report shouldn't leave others needing to chase you up for more